iarna/fetch-fic/README.md

 Usage: fetch-meta <fanfiction.fic.toml> [options]

 Options:
-  --scrape      scrape the index instead of using threadmarks          [boolean] --and-scrape  pull chapters from BOTH the index AND the threadmarks  [boolean] --xf_user      value of your xf_user variable                         [string] --cache        fetch from the network even if we have it cached
-                                                       [boolean] [default: false]
-  --network      allow network access; when false, cache-misses are errors
-                                                       [boolean] [default: true]
+  --add-all                     if true, merge ALL missing chapters in instead
+                                of just NEW ones      [boolean] [default: false] --cache                       fetch from the network even if we have it cached [boolean] [default: false] --network                     allow network access; when false, cache-misses are errors             [boolean] [default: true] --concurrency                 maximum number of chapters/images/etc to fetch at a time                  [number] [default: 4] --requests-per-second, --rps  maximum number of HTTP requests per second [number] [default: 1]

 <fanfiction.fic.toml> - This will update an existing metadata file with the latest chapters.
 ```

 ```
 Usage: fetch-fic <fic(s)> [options] Options:
+  -o, --output                  Set output format
-  --xf_user      value of your xf_user variable                         [string] --cache        fetch from the network even if we have it cached
-                                                       [boolean] [default: true]
-  --network      allow network access; when false, cache-misses are errors
-                                                       [boolean] [default: true]
-  --concurrency  maximum number of chapters/images/etc to fetch at a time
-                                                           [number] [default: 4]
-  --requests-per-second, --rps  maximum number of HTTP requests per second
-                                                           [number] [default: 1]
+           [choices: "epub", "bbcode", "html", "ao3", "ffnet"] [default: "epub"] --xf_user                     value of your xf_user variable          [string] --cache                       fetch from the network even if we have it cached [boolean] [default: true] --network                     allow network access; when false, cache-misses are errors             [boolean] [default: true] --concurrency                 maximum number of chapters/images/etc to fetch at a time                  [number] [default: 4] --requests-per-second, --rps  maximum number of HTTP requests per second [number] [default: 1]
-  -o, --output   Set output format [choices: "epub", "bbcode"] [default: "epub"]

 <fic(s)> - The `.fic.toml` file(s) you want to get epubs for.
 You'll get
 one epub for each `.fic.toml`.
 Epubs are fetch in sequence, not in